Big Mommas: Like Father, Like Son: Box office

 The film was released in North America on February 18, 2011, ranking #5 that weekend, with a gross of $16,300,803 from 2,821 theaters.
-As of 26 May 2011, Big Mommas has grossed $37,915,414 in the United States, and $44,770,652 elsewhere, for a worldwide total of $82,686,066.
+It overall grossed $37,915,414 in the United States, and $44,770,652 elsewhere, for a worldwide total of $82,686,066.

 Critical response

 Big Mommas: Like Father, Like Son was panned by critics.
 On Rotten Tomatoes the film has an approval rating of 5% based on 60 reviews with an average rating of 2.7/10.
 The site's critical consensus reads: "Unnecessary, unfunny, and generally unwelcome, Big Mommas: Like Father, Like Son offers more of the same for fans of Martin Lawrence's perplexingly popular series".

-On Metacritic, the film has a score of 22 out of 100 based on 14 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 22 out of 100 based on 14 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Mike Hale of The New York Times notes strong similarities to Some Like It Hot and describes Faizon Love's performance as the only honestly funny thing in the whole film.
+Mike Hale of The New York Times noted strong similarities to Some Like It Hot and described Faizon Love's performance as the only amusing thing in the film.